googleapis/google-cloud-cpp/google/cloud/pubsublite/README.md

 messaging service built for very low cost of operation by offering zonal storage and pre-provisioned capacity.

+This library is **experimental**.
+Its APIs are subject to change without notice.

 Please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).